code-423n4/2021-11-bootfinance/README.md

   |  |  | - PublicSale.sol                        [314]	#TGE Contract - Based on Vether4.sol from VetherAsset codebase
   |  |  | - PublicSaleBatchWithdraw.sol           [40]	#Batch Withdraw - Withdraw tokens for all weeks and days at once
 ```
+The codebase of Boot Finance is a combination of Curve/Swerve/Saddle/Vether codebases, with native pools borrowing from Curve/Swerve, CustomSwap Pools relying on Saddle, and Vether being utilized for TGE.

+The Curve/Swerve code-bases have had multiple audits and hence are excluded from the scope of this specific audit, but are included for reference to how the larger set-up works.

+All emissions are in line with the standard [token emission schedule](https://docs.google.com/spreadsheets/d/16aZznOquMsZnx1nz31RQQ6gtMfxiiSuSrVDA19srbBs/edit#gid=1421541501).

 #### Swap.sol [697]
 This is the main swap contract from Saddle codebase that relies on Math and Swap Utils libraries.
 The swap logic has been modified to allow pricing with the use of multiple curves instead of a singular price curve.
 At a `targetprice` the curve being used switches, this allows flexibility to choose multiple A factors that can be in effect depending on the price. ie use A = X at price < Z, use A = Y at price > Z.